ExxLiang193/FugueStat/README.md

 ![stream-pattern matching](images/stream_pattern_matching.jpeg)

 There are two clear issues with what is shown above.
 Because note insertion/deletion is possible for the stream, a window size fixed to the length of the pattern is insufficient to capture all likely alterations.
 Thus, a reasonable assumption to make is that the number of matched notes in the stream is at most some factor $n$ times the size of the pattern sequence intervals $P$.
 A typical factor is $2$.
+Another issue is that sequential step-by-step iteration of the pattern over the stream is far too inefficient and uses too many unnecessary comparisons when, visually, one can tell that various parts of the pattern are distinct.

-There are two levels to the entire algorithm.
-The lower-level algorithm does something analogous to fuzzy substring matching and the higher-level algorithm controls optimized window propagation.
+There are three levels to the entire algorithm.
+The lower-level algorithm does something analogous to fuzzy substring matching, the higher-level algorithm controls optimized window propagation, while the final wrapper on the higher-level algorithm uses weighted interval scheduling to select the best transformations to highlight.

 ### Window matching